St. Francis Brooklyn Terriers: History

 Beginning on November 27, 2012, St. Francis College rebranded its athletic programs from St. Francis (NY) to St. Francis Brooklyn.
 The college previously came to be known as St. Francis (NY) when the athletics program joined the Division I Northeast Conference in 1981.
 In 2018 it was announced that women's soccer and men's volleyball would be added as sports programs to the existing teams at St. Francis College.
 Both teams started play in the 2019–20 school year, with women's soccer starting in fall 2019 and men's volleyball in spring 2020.

-The most recent change to SFC's sports affiliation was announced on September 30, 2021, when the NEC announced it would start a men's volleyball league in the 2023 season (2022–23 school year).
+On September 30, 2021, the NEC announced it would start a men's volleyball league in the 2023 season (2022–23 school year).
 The new league was intended to start with SFC as one of six members, but two more schools were announced as single-sport members before the league began play.
 Before the launch of NEC men's volleyball, SFC had played the 2022 season in the Eastern Intercollegiate Volleyball Association, which it had joined in July 2021.

+On March 20, 2023, the school announced all athletics programs would be terminated at the end of the Spring 2023 semester.
+Students on athletic scholarship will be able to keep them until graduation or transfer to another school.

 Teams

-A member of the Northeast Conference, St. Francis Brooklyn sponsors teams in 10 men's and 11 women's NCAA sanctioned sports:
+A member of the Northeast Conference, St. Francis Brooklyn sponsored teams in 10 men's and 11 women's NCAA sanctioned sports: